nf-core/funcscan/paper/paper.md

 # Statement of need

 Researchers often use multiple tools to ensure maximum detection sensitivity during genomic screening for potential gene candidates, as each tool uses different search algorithms and microbial metabolite databases.
-However, heterogenous installation, inputs, and execution interfaces of these stand-alone tools impedes scalability, and decreases reproducibility due to user-error when executed manually.
+However, heterogenous installation, inputs, and execution interfaces of these stand-alone tools impede scalability, and decrease reproducibility due to user-error when executed manually.
-Additionally, each tool often has its own unique output formats, making cross-comparison of results between tools and databases non-trivial, and again requiring inefficient manual postprocessing and inspection.
+Additionally, individual tools often has their own unique output formats, making cross-comparison of results between tools and databases non-trivial, and again requiring inefficient manual postprocessing and inspection.

 This necessity for manual execution and postprocessing of heterogenous outputs impacts the discovery of new drugs.
-For example, antibiotics are typically derived from naturally evolved, bacterially-produced, low molecular weight natural products, and the discovery rate of novel molecules has seen recent plateauing.
+For example, antibiotics are typically derived from naturally evolved, bacterially produced, low molecular weight natural products, and the discovery rate of novel molecules has seen recent plateauing.
 In combination with an explosion in the evolution of multidrug resistant bacteria [@ventola_antibiotic_2015; @perry_prehistory_2016; @rascovan_exploring_2016], and a lack of global surveillance both in healthcare and agriculture, this is contributing to a major threat to global health [@murray_global_2022; @world_health_organization_global_2022].
 Therefore high-throughput and scalable approaches are needed to allow the rapid identification of metabolites from novel sources, as well as live monitoring of the spread of antibiotic resistance within microbial populations.

 Here, we present nf-core/funcscan, a Nextflow [@di_tommaso_nextflow_2017] pipeline following nf-core best practices [@ewels_nf-core_2020;@Langer2025-th] for the automated and in-parallel screening of different functional gene groups with multiple tools and databases.
-The pipeline currently supports detection of antimicrobial peptide (AMPs) genes, antimicrobial resistance genes (ARGs), biosynthetic gene clusters (BGCs), and carbohydrate-active enzyme gene clusters (CGCs).
+The pipeline currently supports detection of antimicrobial peptide (AMPs) genes, antimicrobial resistance genes (ARGs), biosynthetic gene clusters (BGCs), and carbohydrate-active enzyme genes (CAZymes) and their gene clusters (CGCs).

 # State of the field

 Previous efforts to scale up the predictive power of different tools for functional gene prediction include mettannotator [@gurbich_mettannotator_2025], bacannot [@almeida_scalable_2023], PathoFact [@de_nies_pathofact_2021] SqueezeMeta [@tamames_squeezemeta_2019], MetaErg [@dong_integrated_2019], and ARGs-OAP [@yin_args-oap_2022] (Table \ref{tab:pipelines}).
-However, to our knowledge, these are typically focused on singular gene categories or groups (e.g. antimicrobial resistance), aim to be 'end-to-end' pipelines including read preprocessing and assembly, or do not provide important contextual information about the potential hits (such as taxonomic information).
+However, to our knowledge, these are typically focused on singular gene categories or groups (e.g. antimicrobial resistance), aim to be 'end-to-end' pipelines including read preprocessing and assembly, or do not provide important contextual information about the potential hits, e.g. taxonomic information.

-In particular, the main factors that distinguish nf-core/funcscan from the most similar pipeline, mettannotator, are: support for metagenomic assembly input (rather than just genomes); automated taxonomic classification of contigs; more tools for ARG screening; AMP screening; and confirmed executable on other infrastructure than HPCs.
+In particular, the main factors that distinguish nf-core/funcscan from the most similar pipeline, mettannotator, are: support for metagenomic assembly input rather than just genomes; automated taxonomic classification of contigs; more tools for ARG screening; AMP screening; and confirmed executable on other infrastructure than HPCs.
-Gene types which nf-core/funcscan does not screen for due to its focus on AMPs, ARGs, and BGCs but mettannotator does are CRISPR arrays, antiphage defense, non-coding RNA, and pseudogenes.
+Genomic functions which nf-core/funcscan does not screen for due to its focus on AMPs, ARGs, and BGCs but mettannotator does are CRISPR arrays, antiphage defense, non-coding RNA, and pseudogenes.

 \begin{sidewaystable}
 \centering